i-koad/inferential-on-stroop/README.md

 # inferential-on-stroop
-Apply inferential statistics techniques on test outcomes of performing Stroop tasks.
+This repository contains codes written and a report in applying inferential statistics techniques on a dataset to analyse the Stroop effect.

+This project is a part of requirements to complete the Udacity's Data Analysis Nanodegree program.